Your Guide to Getting Cheap Red Carpet Dresses

 - Speaking of stars being paid for exposure, the trend of being a walking advertisement for designer jewelry is only growing, according to the Hollywood Reporter.
 Stars are being paid ridiculous amounts of money just to be living mannequins for brands like Louis Vuitton and Tiffany & Co.

 There is also an amazing new trend on the rise: subscription services.
-Rent the Runway, for example, is a site that allows you access to designer dresses for a limited amount of time and a limited amount of money.
-There are options for one-off rentals or a monthly subscription of $159, in which you can sample a number of gowns.
+Rent the Runway, for example, allows you access to designer dresses for a limited amount of time and a limited amount of money.

 A friend of mine recently got the opportunity to go to the Grammys.
-Rather than spend hundreds on a dress that she would never wear again, she rented one from this site.
+Rather than spend hundreds on a dress that she would never wear again, she rented one from Rent the Runway.
 It’s a great option for those of you who often attend fancy corporate events.